| MBTCA HEALTH

 quite a few Minis being treated for high eye pressure (glaucoma) in the hope

 of preventing future lens luxation.
+The Sealyham Terrier people are

 very interested in participating in the research.
 They have already supplied